knolan10/BBHBot/trigger/Trigger_documentation.md

 ## Phase 2 Additions

+Status: code is written and currently being tested

-1. A separate script will regularly check the [triggered_events](./data/triggered_events.csv) and submit additional observations for triggered events over a period of 50 days.
+1. A separate script [cadence.py](./cadence.py) will daily check the [triggered_events](./data/triggered_events.csv) and submit additional observations for triggered events over a period of 50 days.

 2. If it is before the start of the night and we receive a new GCN for a triggered event, we retract the submitted trigger and submit the new plan.

-3. Check for ZTF observations the previous 2 nights and skip TOO if the localization was already covered.
+3. Check for ZTF observations the previous ~2 nights and skip TOO if the localization was already covered.

 ## Technical Points
 - We use a Docker container to run this program.
 A persistent volume is used to store a file that records our triggers in the [data](./data) directory.